- English language arts

 Time will tell; the benefits are to be seen.
 On the positive side, such a common and structured approach based on research should be easier to track and see results.
 According to a study by Amplify, many students in 43 states are seeing an uptick in the number of students on track to read at grade level by the end of the year.

-The Science of Reading takes a scaffolded approach, promotes reading across the curriculum, and supports English language learners.
+The Science of Reading curriculum takes a scaffolded approach, promotes reading across the curriculum, and supports English language learners.
 While school leaders need to think systematically around benchmark assessments, resource allocation, and professional development, they also need to remember that teaching is both a science and an art.

 Edtech implementation